Pencea-Flavius/Triny-Tok/README.md

 1. TikTok Setup: Enter your username (e.g. @yourusername) in the dashboard and connect.
 2. Game Bridge: Set up the connection to your game or server directly from the interface.
-3. Commands: Head to the commands tab to map gifts to in-game actions.
-You can use {username} as a placeholder in your commands.

 ## Supported Games